lliehu/reactive-i18n-test-react/README.md

 ## Features

-* Language switcher (without automatic language switch on user agent language change)
+* Language switcher (automatic language switch on user agent language change)
 * Message log where the language of all messages can be changed retrospectively
 * Map (Leaflet integration) with localized UI controls
 * Ability to add markers to the map (log message is generated)